SVz/IT_ADD/Readme.txt

 'Do it' show save dialog windows, and save a new exe.

 This tools doesn't modify import table offset in PE Header directory.
-You have to do it !
+You have to do it (button near import table address) !

 History:
 V1.0    First release.